 In both my personal and professional life, I seek help from experts on a variety of issues and I’m sure you do too.
-Here at Be Structured we outsource our HR, we outsource our tax preparation, our legal needs, our low voltage cabling, and more.
-Personally, I have a business coach and mentor, a physician, an estate planner, and even an online running coach.
+Here at Be Structured we outsource our HR, we outsource our tax preparation in Los Angeles, our legal needs, our low voltage cabling, and more.
+Personally, I have a business coach and mentor, a physician, an estate planner, an affordable private yoga instructor, and even an online running coach.
 I’m sure there’s many others I missed too.
 It simply isn’t possible for us to be experts at everything and part of modern life is learning where your passions and skills intersect, focusing on building specialization in that area, and hiring others to take care of the other aspects of your life.

 Why You Need Experts Too

 I’m often surprised how many business owners and executives think they can manage their own technology or even hire their own technology people.
 For generations the world has continued its relentless march toward further and further specialization.
 One is no longer just a doctor, not even just an orthopedic surgeon.
 Today, every surgical orthopedist has a specific surgical subspecialty such as arthroplasty (total reconstruction of the ankle).
 This same specialization has happened in every career field and that includes information technology.
 IT professionals run the gamut with many specialities and subspecialties as well.
 One is not just a network engineer anymore, but is a voice and video over IP (VoIP) engineering specialist.